Kit car: History

+In the early 2000s, kit car manufacturers such as Factory Five Racing began incorporating robotic automation into their manufacturing process.
+A company by the name of Product-ion Technology Inc. collaborated with Factory Five Racing to create an automated panel trimming process.
+Factory Five Racing uses a gel-coated fiberglass-reinforced plastic to build the body panels for each kit.
+These panels need to be trimmed to size and were originally cut by hand, which could take up to 7.5 hours to complete just four sets of panels.
+With the new robotic trimming system, the time has been reduced.
+The robotic trimming systems have also increased accuracy and consistency, reducing the reject rate of new panels.

 Current kit cars are frequently replicas of well-known and often expensive classics.
 They are designed so that anyone with the right technical skills can build them at home to a standard where they can be driven on the public roads.
 These replicas are in general appearance like the original, but their bodies are often made of fiberglass mats soaked in polyester resin instead of the original sheet metal.
 Replicas of the AC Cobra and the Lotus Seven are particularly popular examples.
 The right to manufacture the Lotus 7 is owned by Caterham Cars, who bought the rights to the car from Lotus founder Colin Chapman in 1973.
 Caterham cars are component cars and are a continued development of Chapman's design.
 All other Lotus Seven-style cars are replica kit cars costing significantly less than the Caterham without the residual value.
 These replica kit cars enable enthusiasts to possess a vehicle closely resembling a vehicle that they may not be able to afford due to scarcity, and at the same time take advantage of modern technology.
 The Sterling Nova kit originally produced in the UK was the most popular VW-based kits being produced worldwide.
 It was licensed under several different names with an estimated 10,000 sold.

 A common concern about kit cars is that it appears to many to be technically impossible to assemble a car at home and license it for public roads, including meeting standards for the mandatory quality control (road worthiness test) that is required in most countries.
 For example, to obtain permission to use a kit car in Germany, every such vehicle with a speed over 6 km/h without a general operating license (ABE) or an EC type permission (EC-TG) has to undergo a technical inspection by an officially recognized expert.
 In the United Kingdom it is necessary to meet the requirements of the IVA (Individual vehicle Approval) regulations.
 In the United States SEMA has gone state by state to set up legal ways for states to register kit cars and speciality vehicles for inspection and plates.